How I Turned A Small Real Estate Investment Into 6 Figures

 I sold it at the top of the housing boom, rinsed and repeated.

-Those drug dealers would have been better off pooling their money to buy one of those shacks as a small Real Estate investment.
+Those drug dealers and scoffers would have been better off pooling their money to buy one of those shacks as a small Real Estate investment.

 It would have been a much better deal!